cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis.rst

 Method 1
 *********

-On the iface class is a useful function called\  `activeLayer() <http://doc.qgis.org/head/classQgisInterface.html#231f32fbf95004aebb067cb98f3a391c>`_ \that returns us a reference to the selected layer in the layer legend.
+On the iface class is a useful function called\  `activeLayer() <http://doc.qgis.org/head/classQgisInterface.html#231f32fbf95004aebb067cb98f3a391c>`_ \that returns us a reference to the selected layer in the table of contents.

 \1.
 Run the following command::